Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 To list all the unspent outputs that hold a portion of the circulation of Acme Common stock, we build an unspent outputs query, filtering on the Acme Common stock `asset_alias`.

 $code list-acme-common-unspents ../examples/java/Assets.java ../examples/ruby/assets.rb ../examples/node/assets.js

+## Update tags on existing assets

+Updated tags will only apply to new transactions.
+Existing transactions will reflect the tags that were present when the transaction was created.

+$code update-asset-tags ../examples/java/Assets.java ../examples/ruby/assets.rb ../examples/node/assets.js